 Here at Dutko Law, we provide criminal defense services in Reading and the surrounding areas.
 Having been a criminal defense lawyer for years, we have the knowledge and experience necessary to help with all kinds of felony and misdemeanor cases.
-But here, just for entertainment purposes, we thought we would go over the Most Wanted List.
+But here, just for entertainment purposes, we thought we would go over a history of the Most Wanted List.
 You’ve probably heard of it before, in pop culture if nothing else, but you might be surprised about its history.
 We go over just that here.

 How It Started